RAZEX0LOL/RAZEX0LOL/README.md

 - 👋 Hi, I’m @RAZEX0LOL
-- 👀 I’m interested in front-end development
+- 👀 I’m junior front-end development and teacher HTML,CSS,JS for kids, React for adults.
-- 🌱 I study in Saratov State Technical University named after Gagarin (SSTU)
+- 🌱 I study and work in Saratov State Technical University named after Gagarin (SSTU)
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me
 E-mail: khattayev00@mail.ru